garimaj2108/Data-Viz-Final-Project/README.md

 **What's good about this Visualization:**

-* The visual represents price to rent ratio for the 3 cities in question and as we can see Price to rent ratio is the lowest for Austin
+* The visual represents the price to rent ratio for the 3 cities in question and as we can see Price to rent ratio is the lowest for Austin
 * The Price to rent ratio metric is an important metric to answer if it's feasible to buy a house
-* Lower the Price to rent ratio the better is the buyer market
+* Lower the Price to rent ratio the better is the buyer's market
-* The visual supports the  claim mentioned in title and helps an audience to come to an understanding that it's better to rent than buy homes in cities where the ratio is high
+* The visual supports the claim mentioned in the title and helps an audience to come to an understanding that it's better to rent than buy homes in cities where the ratio is high

 **What's bad about this Visual:**